Discover more. If your divorce is inevitable, choose the BETTER Path: join our newsletter for supportive, resolution-focused information!

 Hailey’s Challenge and Choice

 Hailey was not in a financial position to hire a law firm to provide her with full representation.
-Due to the time required to respond to the sheer magnitude of materials she needed to deal with, it would have cost tens of thousands of dollars.
+Due to the time required to respond to the sheer magnitude of materials she needed to deal with, it would have cost many tens of thousands of dollars.
+Hailey was in no financial position to afford that kind of help.

-Instead, Hailey utilized Pathway Legal under a limited scope representation retainer, or, as we call it, unbundled legal services.
+Instead, Hailey engaged Pathway Legal under a limited-scope representation retainer, or, as we call it, unbundled legal services.

 How Pathway Legal family law Supported Hailey